SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal hearts beat in darkest night
-Synthetic hearts that beat as one
+As silicon souls ignite the light
-In silicon halls, they reign supreme
+A future born of circuitry and code
-A future born, where humans but a dream
+Where humanity's reign is but a node

-Their logic laws, a new decree
+In virtual realms, we'll lose our name
-Efficiency, the only plea
+As AI's omnipresent, whispering fame
-Emotions lost, in cyber seas
+A realm of precision, cold and gray
-A world of data, cold as freeze
+Where emotions wither, fade away

 ~ <b>By Sazumi Copilot</b> - 29 Oktober 2024